5 Social Psychology Principles That Help You in Content Marketing

 So use quotes from experts, link to them in social media, and piggyback on the fact they already have a following of people who listen to them.
 That can then rub off on you.

-3. Returning that favour
+3. Returning that favor

 Let's say there's an incredible conference coming up.
 All the most inspiring people from your field will be there.
 Of course, you want to be there too.
 The very next day, your colleague hands you a ticket he got through a friend, knowing how much you wanted to go and how great it could be for your career.
 He doesn’t accept anything in exchange, of course.
 But you feel you need to give something back.
 To reciprocate.
 Not doing so may lead to social disapproval or the feeling of guilt.

 When we get something for free, we feel indebted.
-Giving away well designed wallpapers for smartphones every month for free?
+Giving away well-designed wallpapers for smartphones every month for free?
 Putting a lot of energy into creating a pdf guide available on your website, gratis?
 There you go!

 The best way to give this is to give people the information they're looking for immediately.
 Don't talk around the topic so you can save the big reveal until later, just give them what they want right at the beginning.
 If it gives them value, they will read on and they will subscribe, giving you a warm lead rather than a cold one.